oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton.md

 </copy>
 ````

-*Note*: SYSPASSWORD is the ADMIN password that you set when you created the Oracle Autonomous Database; WALLET\_PASSWORD is the value of the Wallet password you set when saving the Wallet; PYTHON\_PASSWORD is going to be used in one of the subsequent tasks so you might have to edit the file again  to enter it later.
+*Note*: SYSPASSWORD is the ADMIN password; WALLET\_PASSWORD is the value of the Wallet password you set when saving the Wallet; PYTHON\_PASSWORD is the password for the schema used in this tutorial.

 Run the following in the terminal window: